 Description

 Quaqua arida is a small succulent plant that forms clumps of fleshy, quite stout stems with conical, spreading tubercles joined into four continuous angles along the stem.
 The stems can be erect or decumbent and grow up to 8 inches (20 cm) long and 1 inch (2.5 cm) thick.
-They vary in color from green to purplish-green or green, irregularly mottled with purple.
-Each tubercle is tipped with sharp, hardened yellow tooth, measuring up to 0.2 inches (0.5 cm) long.
+They vary in color from green to purplish-green or green, with irregular mottling of purple.
+Each tubercle is tipped with a sharp, hardened yellow tooth, measuring up to 0.2 inches (0.5 cm) long.

 How to Grow and Care for Quaqua arida

-Light: Quaqua arida prefers full sun but will benefit from light shade during the hottest summer days.
-Indoors, place the plant near the brightest window of your home because it will stretch if it does not receive enough sunlight.
+Light: Quaqua arida prefers full sun but benefits from light shade on the hottest summer days.
+Indoors, place the plant near the brightest window in your home, as it will stretch if it doesn't receive enough sunlight.
 Avoid abruptly moving a plant adapted to lower light levels to full sun to prevent sunburn.

 Temperature: The plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its dormancy.
 Quaqua arida grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).